Over the past year, rising prices have put increasing pressure on many people living in Great Britain.

 • Public opinions and social trends, Great Britain

-Social insights on daily life and events, including important issues, cost of living and the NHS, from the Opinions and Lifestyle Survey (OPN).
+Social insights on daily life and events, including attitudes to important issues, artificial intelligence and cryptocurrency, from the Opinions and Lifestyle Survey (OPN).

 • Cost of living and depression in adults, Great Britain